 The Board of Education consists of five elected and one standing member, that being the district Treasurer.
 Normally these elected positions are for a four-year term and staggered every two years, meaning that three positions are up for election one year and the remaining two are elected two years later.
 Each term begins on January 1st and ends on December 31st.

-Meeting dates are set for the year during the first meeting of the year.
+Meeting dates are set for the year during the Organizational Meeting or the first meeting of the year.
+The Organizational Meeting date is set at the December board meeting.

 There is a common misconception that the Board of Education is highly involved in the daily operation of the school district, however, that is not the case.
 It is the responsibility of the Board to employ a qualified Superintendent and Treasurer; it is the responsibility of these two employees to operate the school district.
 The Board then either approves or disapproves the recommendations of the Superintendent and/or Treasurer.
 Additionally, the Board serves as an advisor to the Superintendent and Treasurer as well as conduit to the community.